ekrasmussen/openskynetwork-client/README.md

 * Track flights from your own transpoders
 * Google Static Maps API implementation
 * Convert address and radius to proximity bounding box

+_inspired by the no longer maintained OpenSkyNet project by schulz3000, https://github.com/schulz3000/OpenSkyNet_